aulisse/iot-demo/README.md

 How to run the demo:
 - set your project id in set_params.sh
-- follow steps contained in file run.sh
+- follow steps contained in file run.sh (DO NOT run the whole script, execute instructions step-by-step and read comments)

 How to shut down the demo:
 - Use clean.sh to free up resources